turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/4-stake-fungible-token-testing.md

 ## Show Me the Tests
 Lucky for us, Rust comes with batteries included with robust support for [testing][1].
-We'll also leverage the NEAR Rust SDK which also provides great support for unit testing smart contracts.
+We'll also leverage the [NEAR Rust SDK][6] which also provides great support for unit testing smart contracts.
 Once again, we'll use the [STAKE][3] project to showcase the code.
-The STAKE project links to NEAR Rust SDK [v2.4.0][6] on GitHub to take advantage of the l atest and greatest features.
-The current version of the NEAR Rust SDK on [crates.io][7] as of this writing is v2.0.1, and unit testing support has improved a bit in v2.4.0 with some non-backward compatible breaking changes.
+The STAKE project links to NEAR Rust SDK [v2.4.0][6] on GitHub to take advantage of the latest and greatest features.
+The current version of the NEAR Rust SDK on [crates.io][7] as of this writing is v2.0.1, and unit testing support has improved in v2.4.0 with some non-backward compatible breaking changes.
 To pull in NEAR Rust SDK [v2.4.0][6] into the project, specify the dependency in Cargo.toml as:

 ```toml